manuickx/my-flix-server-v2/README.md

 # myFlixDb

-...is a web app for creating a collection of favourite movies and tv shows.
+...is a web app for creating a collection of favourite movies and tv shows.<br><br>
+The app is live at https://myflixxdb.herokuapp.com/

 ## Features